haarry9/ner-bert-api/README.md

 └── requirements.txt     # Python dependencies
 ```
 > [!NOTE]
 > Pickle and Joblib files are not standard for saving BERT-based NER models because they do not properly handle transformer architectures, optimizer states, or tokenizers.
-Instead, the model and tokenizer are saved using Hugging Face's save_pretrained() method and uploaded to Google Drive due to their large size (>400MB), instead of being stored in the repository.
+Hence, the model and tokenizer are saved using Hugging Face's save_pretrained() method and uploaded to Google Drive due to their large size (>400MB), instead of being stored in the repository.

 ## Installation